Things to do

 Discover an interesting ‘hands-on’ perspective on the local natural environment from the Ice Age right up to today.
 Explore the garden trail and stag beetle exhibition, free entry.

-A highly respected regional theatre, home to the critically acclaimed Mercury Theatre Company, staging a broad mix of classic plays and new writing as well as working extensively within the local community.
+A highly respected regional theatre, home to the critically acclaimed Mercury Theatre Company, staging a broad mix of classic plays and new writing as well as

-Colchester’s Castle Park provides a perfect setting for a huge range of events including shows, festivals and concerts.
+Colchester’s Castle Park provides a perfect setting for a huge range of events including shows,

 The Minories Galleries